 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Kia Soul insurance rates for additional coverage choices and driver risks.
+The chart below shows estimated Kia Soul insurance rates for different risk profiles and scenarios.

-- The cheapest rate after discounts is $772
+- The lowest rate with discounts is $756

-- Selecting more expensive low deductibles for comprehensive and collision insurance increases the price to $1,662
+- Choosing low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,608

-Where you choose to live makes a big difference in Kia Soul insurance rates.
-A 40-year-old driver could pay as low as $950 a year in states like New Hampshire, Ohio, and Utah, or have to pay at least $1,790 on average in Florida, Michigan, and New York.
+Where you live makes a big difference in Kia Soul insurance rates.
+A 40-year-old driver could pay as low as $860 a year in states like Idaho, Maine, and Iowa, or as much as $1,850 on average in Michigan, Louisiana, and New York.

 |State||Premium||Compared to U.S. Avg||Percent Difference|